lee-zhg/Introduction-to-Kubernetes/Lab2/README.md

    `$ ibmcloud ks workers $USER-cluster`

    To verify that you're running "v2" of guestbook, look at the title of the page, it should now be `Guestbook - v2`.
 If you are using a browser, make sure you force refresh (invalidating your cache).
-For chrome to force refresh use `command + shift + R`

 5. If you want to undo your latest rollout, use:
    ```console